is a complete Eventing facility geared toward producing

 Windchase has several working

-coming available in the autumn of 2014.
+coming available in the spring of 2015.

 Please contact Phyllis if you are interested in applying